aothmane-control/Algebraic-differentiators/README.md

 # On algebraic differentiators
 Algebraic differentiators have been derived and discussed in the systems and control theory community.
 The initial works based on differential-algebraic methods have been developed by Mboup,  Join, and Fliess in [[2]](#2).
 These numerical, non-asymptotic approximation approaches for higher-order derivatives of noisy signals are well suited for real-time embedded systems.
-A historical overview and a detailed discussion of these differentiators and their time-domain and frequency-domain properties are given in the survey paper [[1]](#1).
+A historical overview and a detailed discussion of these differentiators and their time-domain and frequency-domain properties are given in the survey [[1]](#1).

 The approximation-theoretic derivation recalled in the survey [[1]](#1) permits the interpretation of the estimation process by the following three steps illustrated in the figure below stemming from [[1]](#1):